pivotal-cf/docs-build-service/installing.md

     - `uaa_url`
     - `ingress_annotations`

-    Additionally, the it will also remove the need to provide values to the following credentials:
+    Additionally, the one will not need to provide values to the following credentials in `credentials.yml`:
     - `tls_cert`
     - `tls_key`

-    Replace the values of the `source.path` properties with `""` but do not remove these fields from the file.
+    Replace the values of the `source.path` properties for these properties with `""` but do not remove them from the file.
+Removing them will fail the install.

    **Note** Some images will be pushed again to the image registry because during installation the CA Certificate provided will be added to the list of the available CA on these images.
 To do this, the parameters file or duffle install command (in case one would like to avoid using the `parameters.json`) must be provided